A list of all the best and most essential camera accessories for the Sony A6100.

 Sony A6100 Cases and Half Cases

-The MegaGear leather case is a nice option for cheap cases for the A6100.
-This will do the job of protecting the camera while giving it a vintage leather look.
-The cases aren’t perfectly form-fitted as the Gariz or Lim’s cases but they are a fraction of the cost.
-Most people have this case are generally happy with it and ultimately they don’t feel that different in quality from the higher end stuff. |
+MegaGear Ever Ready Genuine Leather CaseAvailable At: Amazon The MegaGear leather case is an excellent option for cheap cases for the A6100.
+It will protect the camera while giving it a vintage leather look.
+The cases aren’t perfectly form-fitted like the Gariz or Lim’s cases, but they are a fraction of the cost.
+Most people who have this case are generally happy with it, and ultimately, they don’t feel that different in quality from the higher-end stuff. |

-If you’re using your A6100 for vlogging or video, SmallRig makes the best cages and the price is reasonable.
-This is their full-body cage and they offer even more accessories for grips and handles.
-This will allow you to attach mics or screens or tripods wherever you need.
-If you want to attach a wooden grip check this out – Amazon |
+SmallRig Camera Cage A6100Available At: Amazon If you’re using your A6100 for vlogging or video, SmallRig makes the best cages, and the price is reasonable.
+This is their full-body cage, offering even more accessories for grips and handles.
+This will allow you to attach mics screens or tripods wherever you need.
+If you want to attach a wooden grip, check this out – Amazon |

 Sony A6100 Bags

-Instead of listing all the best bags for the A6100, I’ll list you some bags I use regularly that are good bags at a good price.
+Instead of listing all the best bags for the A6100, I’ll list some bags I use regularly that are good bags at a good price.
 These are the Think Tank Mirrorless Mover line.

-The Think Tank Mirrorless Mover bags come in serval sizes.
-I own the 5, the 10 and the 20.
-You could fit just the body of the A6100 in the 5 but really it’s better to use it on compacts or for lenses.
+Think Tank Mirrorless MoverAvailable At: Amazon The Think Tank Mirrorless Mover bags come in serval sizes.
+I own the 5, the 10, and the 20.
+You could fit just the body of the A6100 in the 5, but it’s better to use it on compacts or for lenses.
 The 10 and 20 are more what you want for the A6100.
-Check the dimensions of your kit with your lens to see what will work for you but these are great.
-I’m just literally always using one of these bags for everything even with my other bags so I’ve found them to be incredibly useful. |
+Check the dimensions of your kit with your lens to see what will work for you.
+These are great.
+I’m always using one of these bags for everything, even with my other bags, so I’ve found them incredibly useful. |

 A6100 Camera Straps